dolanske/beskydy/README.md

 </div>
 ```

-The following example works exactly the same as the one above
+The following example works exactly the same as the one above.

 ```html
 <input x-on:input="text = $el.target.value" x-bind:value="text" />